What effect did the COVID-19 coronavirus pandemic have on Pattaya?

 On March 26, with the number of confirmed COVID-19 cases in Thailand over 900—the government declared a nationwide state of emergency and put the emergency decree into effect.

-What was initially a temporary 2-weeks closure of nightlife and entertainment venues just became long term—lasting until July 1, with increasingly stringent measures which saw the closure of most everything except essential services.
+What was initially a temporary 2-week closure of nightlife and entertainment venues became long-term—lasting until July 1, with increasingly stringent measures which saw the closure of most everything except essential services.

 People in Pattaya Lost Their Jobs

 The lucky ones were furloughed with a percentage of their salary.
 Some got free accommodation plus living expenses.
-Others were sent home with nothing more than the promise of their jobs back—if and when the business opens again.
+Others were sent home with nothing more than the promise of their jobs back—if and when the business would open again.

 The government launched a financial aid program called “No One Left Behind” to help the jobless who were not entitled to social security payments.
 Unfortunately, the majority also did not qualify for the No One Left Behind program.